Archive for the ‘Tools for Pinterest’ Category.

 Pinned on October 26, 2012

-Anyone who has been marketing their business on Pinterest for very long probably has wished for 3 things:
+Anyone who has been marketing their business on Pinterest for very long has probably wished for 2 things:

 Here’s a short tutorial on how to use Pingraphy.
-It’s a good start but it’s not pretty or intuitive.
-The first time I used it I pinned their site without meaning to.
-I kept trying to upload a pin instead of going to another website to find and schedule a pin.
-Also, I’m not a fan of yet another bookmarketlet (my toolbar is getting crowded).
-However, you can’t argue with the price.
+(Note: The tutorial is for Pingraphy, but it should still be good for ViralTag.)
+ViralTag is a good start but it’s not pretty or intuitive.
+The first time I used it I accidentally pinned their site.
+I am also not a fan of yet another bookmarklet (my toolbar is getting crowded).

-Curalate is a definite step up from Pingraphy but you’ll have to pay for it.
-It’s ideal for heavy pinners and brands.
-They offer more advanced analytics and now scheduling.
+Curalate is a definite step up from Pingraphy (gah!
+ViralTag!).
+Unlike ViralTag, it works best for heavy pinners and brands.
+They offer more advanced analytics, and now scheduling.
 Instead of just choosing the board and date/time to post your pins, you can edit the URL and all of the details from your dashboard.

 Have you used either tool or is there a Pinterest tool that has scheduling that we missed?
 Please let us know in the comments.